canaryGrapher/canaryGrapher/README.md

 <h1 align="center"><img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" height="20" /> Introduction</h1>
 <p align="justify">
-I am Yash Aryan.
+I am Yash.
 I like designing websites, discussing ideas, and meeting new people, bundled with a deep passion for building things from scratch.
 I have an immense craze for DIYs, fiction, country music, and movies.
 Every day, I learn new things, am open to new ideas, and hop on board new projects if I find them interesting.
 I'm always full of ideas, so you'll always find me working on something.
 <p>

 <ul align="left">